 - 1. Students matriculating to LMU-CVM must provide proof of vaccination prior to starting at LMU-CVM (August 1 of their first year). - a.
-Required vaccines include rabies, varicella, Tdap, and MMR. - b.
-Students must sign an LMU-CVM Vaccination Waiver if they do not want to receive vaccinations; otherwise, students will not be allowed to start the LMU-CVM program. - c.
-Students not providing proof of rabies vaccination or a completed waiver prior to the start of the first year will NOT be able to participate in live animal labs, which will lead to course failure where live animal handling is required. - 2.
-Based on CDC guidelines of testing titers every 2 years, students will need to provide proof of a protective rabies titer prior to the student beginning their third year (August 1).
-Submission of documentation of titer will take place via the student's Castle Branch account. - a.
-Students must have a recently signed (within 2 years) the LMU-CVM Vaccination Waiver on file if they do not want to receive immunizations.
+Required vaccines include rabies\, varicella, Tdap, and MMR.
+Additional vaccines may be required. - i.
+Rabies vaccination must include at least a 2-dose series.
+If this was completed more than one year prior to the beginning of the CVM Semester 1, proof of protective titer or booster vaccination must be completed and submitted. - ii.
+Students not providing proof of rabies vaccination, titer, or a completed waiver prior to the start of the first year will NOT be able to participate in live animal labs, which may lead to course failure. - b.
+Students must sign an LMU-CVM Vaccination Waiver if they do not want to receive vaccinations; otherwise, students will not be allowed to start the LMU-CVM program.

-b.
-Failure to provide proof of a protective titer or waiver will result in the student NOT being able to participate in live animal experiences and may result in final grade repercussions, potentially leading to course failure.
+- 2. Prior to Semester 5, students must provide proof of a protective rabies\ titer or booster vaccination.
+Students will submit documentation of protective titer or booster vaccination through the university approved vendor. - a.
+Students must have a recently signed (within 2 years) the LMU-CVM Vaccination Waiver on file if they do not want to receive immunizations. - b.
+Failure to provide proof of a protective titer, booster, or waiver will result in the student NOT being able to participate in live animal experiences and may result in final grade repercussions, potentially leading to course failure.